Trade Schools and Colleges in Washington, DC

 Other Key Industries

-The following are a few examples of other sectors that have a sizeable impact on the District's economy, according to the DC Economic Strategy developed by the District government, the deputy mayor's office, and the Washington DC Economic Partnership:
+The following are a few examples of other sectors that have a sizeable impact on the District's economy, according to the DC Economic Strategy:

 Life sciences: DC has numerous research institutes that specialize in areas like pharmacology, genomics, and pediatrics.
 Major agencies like the Food and Drug Administration and the Department of Health and Human Services are also based here.

-Professional services: Employing more than 125,000 people, this sector accounts for more jobs in DC than any other industry aside from the national government.
+Professional services: This sector employs more than 125,000 people and accounts for more DC jobs than any other industry aside from the national government.
 Professionals in the legal, accounting, design, architecture, and administration fields can find plenty of opportunities.

-Technology: Driven in part by the needs of federal agencies, DC is a major center for high-tech pros in areas like cybersecurity and cloud computing.
-In fact, a CompTIA report shows that Washington, DC, has the third-highest net tech employment among U.S. cities.
-It also has one of the highest percentages of women in its tech workforce.
+Technology: Driven in part by federal agencies' needs, DC is a major center for high-tech pros in areas like cybersecurity and cloud computing.
+A CompTIA report shows that Washington, DC, has the third-highest net tech employment among U.S. cities.

-Tourism and hospitality: The DC area plays host to a large number of conventions, meetings, exhibitions, and vacations.
+Tourism and hospitality: The DC area plays host to many conventions, meetings, exhibitions, and vacations.
 As a result, more than 75,000 of the region's residents work in accommodation, food services, and entertainment.

 Careers Related to the Industries Above

 - Computer systems analysts$109K